blueridgeboost/blueridgeboost.github.io/src/content/adults.md

 +++
-title = "Adults"
-description = "Tutoring services for college students" keywords = ["calculus tutor", "college math help"]
+title = "Computer Science and Math Tutoring in Charlottesville for Adults" description = ["Are you looking for tutoring services in Charlottesville?
+At Blue Ridge Boost, we offer  computer science and math tutoring for adults.
+Click for more information.", "Tutoring services for college students"] keywords = ["calculus tutor", "college math help"]
 +++
 <div class="container">